-Useful properties of this transformation are that it preserves convexity (i.e. the transform of a convex function results into another convex function) and it is an `involution' --- so that the Legendre transform of the transform of a convex function is the function itself.
-The symmetry of these relationships is graphically represented in the right-hand-side of Figure~\ref{fig:model2}.
+Useful properties of this transformation are that it preserves convexity (i.e., the transform of a convex function results into another convex function) and it is an `involution', that is, the Legendre transform of the transform of a convex function is the function itself.
+The symmetry of these relationships is graphically represented in the right-hand side of Figure~\ref{fig:model2}.

-Overall, one can think of the Legendre transform as acting on two inputs, $x$ and $F$, and providing two outputs: the dual variable $y$ and the convex conjugate $G$~\footnote{Similarly, the Fourier transform of a time series $F(t)$ can be thought of as giving two outputs too: the spectrum of amplitudes $G(s)$ (analogous to the conjugate function) and the frequency domain $s$ itself (analogous to the dual variable).}.
-Pairs of convex functions $\{F,G\}$ satisfying Eq.~\eqref{eq:LLL} are known as \textit{convex duals}, with $\{x,y\}$ being known as \textit{dual variables}.
+Overall, one can think of the Legendre transform as acting on two inputs, $x$ and $F$, and providing two outputs: the dual variable $y$ and the convex conjugate $G$~(similarly, the Fourier transform of a time series $F(t)$ can be thought of as giving two outputs too: the spectrum of amplitudes $G(s)$ (analogous to the conjugate function) and the frequency domain $s$ itself (analogous to the dual variable)).
+Pairs of convex functions $\{F,G\}$ satisfying Equation~\eqref{eq:LLL} are known as \textit{convex duals}, with $\{x,y\}$ being known as \textit{dual variables}.
 Additionally, convex functions and their duals satisfy the Fenchel inequality $F(x) + G(y) \geq x\cdot y$.
 The multiple useful properties of Legendre duals are leveraged in various areas of mathematics and engineering, particularly in convex optimization~\cite{boyd2004convex}.

 A more general definition of the Legendre transform of a convex function is given by